 Shiva Ji once entered deep meditation in the hope of bringing happiness to all living creatures.
 Upon waking from this meditation, his tears fell to earth.
 These tears became the seeds of the rudraksha tree, and these seeds bless one with peace of mind.
 As well as promoting peace, prosperity, and wellbeing, they can also protect against fear and evil.
 Furthermore, these seeds have a cooling and soothing effect when worn against the skin, making them beautiful to carry with you.
 And a great meditation tool to keep at hand.

 The mala bead necklace has been used for thousands of years.
 It originated in India around 3000 years ago.
 The necklaces were used in a meditation known as Japa.
 And are designed to prevent the mind from wandering during meditation practice.
 A mala bead necklace contains 108 mala beads, plus one guru bead.
 When meditating, the user can recite a mantra or affirmation 108 times.
 They can count the number of recitations easily by using the beads.
 In Sanskrit, mala means meditation garland.

-Also, don’t forget to check out our other energy tools.
+Also, don’t forget to check out our other products such as this beautiful clear quartz mala necklace.
 Are you looking for more information on meditation?
-Then take a look at our blog, ‘Meditation practice tips for beginners‘.
-Finally, don’t forget to tag us on Instagram @surrender_to_happiness.
+Then take a look at our blog, ‘Meditation practice tips for beginners.‘ Finally, don’t forget to tag us on Instagram @surrender_to_happiness.
 We love to see you enjoying your purchases.

 Keep all gemstones and energy tools away from children.

 Sold separately.
 Each shivas tears mala necklace will vary in size, shape, color, and pattern.
-The approximate length of the shivas tears mala necklace is 850mm.
+The approximate length of the shivas tears mala necklace is 85cm.